-Environment Canada plays a key role in caring for our natural heritage.
+Environment and Climate Change Canada plays a key role in caring for our natural heritage.
 Find out about the department’s commitment to preserve, protect and restore our natural riches and how you can get involved.

 Protecting Canada’s biodiversity involves discovering new species, monitoring ecosystem changes, conservation and information sharing.